Ruby on Rails Authentication and Authorization: A Complete Guide to Secure, Scalable User Access

 NOTE: Devise uses bcrypt for password hashing.
 Why do I mention it?
 Because bcrypt has limitations, I believe that if you use Devise, you should also know the constraints of the tools it uses under the hood.
 For more details on these limitations and how to mitigate them, go to this article: - More Secure Passwords in Bcrypt — Beating the 72 Bytes Limitation.

-Configuring Devise in Rails App
+How to Configure Devise for User Authentication in a Rails App

 Now, we will walk you through the process of configuring Devise in a Ruby on Rails application.
 After following the steps below, a secure and fully functional authentication system will be integrated into your Rails app, ready to handle user accounts easily.